Biomedical-Electronics/masb-pot-s-datablondies/REPORT_EN.md

 <img src="Docs/assets/diode_CV_1.png" alt="Cyclic voltammetry with vertex 1 greater than vertex 2." />
 </a>

+The new functionality that allows a value for vertex 2 greater than that of vertex 1 has been found to work.

 <a href="Docs/assets/diode_CV_2.png">
 <img src="Docs/assets/diode_CV_2.png" alt="Cyclic voltammetry with vertex 2 greater than vertex 1." />